The Bookshelf app is a sample web app written in PHP that shows how to use various Google Cloud Platform (GCP) products, including:

 Alternatively, you can download the sample as a zip file and extract it.

-The logging part of the tutorial demonstrates how the app writes logs that become visible in the Google Cloud Platform Console.
+The logging part of this tutorial demonstrates how the sample app writes logs that are visible in the Google Cloud Platform Console.
 Logs of this type can provide diagnostic information during app development.